Automatic Scenario Generation for Robust Optimal Control Problems: Problem formulation

-The cost function for the optimal control problem over a horizon of length $N$ is defined as:
+The cost function for the optimal control problem over a horizon of length $N$ is:

 Both the terminal cost function $J_f(\cdot,\cdot,\cdot)$ and stage cost $\ell_k(\cdot,\cdot,\cdot,\cdot)$ are continuously differentiable and depend on the uncertainty $w$ and $d$.
-The objective of the optimal control problem is to find a sequence of control inputs $\mathbf{u}$ for system~\eqref{eq:InitialDynamics} such that \eqref{eq:Objective} is minimal and the constraints
+The objective of the optimal control problem is to find a feedback policy $\pi$ for system~\eqref{eq:InitialDynamics} such that the worst-case cost in \eqref{eq:Objective} is minimized and the constraints